 President O’Day sprinkled the gift announcements throughout the evening’s agenda, building a level of anticipation and excitement among the trustees, faculty, staff, students, and friends attending.
 “I am truly delighted to be able to share news of gifts to the College that I know will positively affect the lives of our students now and into the future,” he said.

 The first announcement was a $1.5 million gift from Bob and Joyce Johnson of McLean, Virginia.
 Bob is a member of the Class of 1953, a past chair of the College’s Board of Trustees, and a member of the senior board.
 The Johnsons’ new gifts will provide additional support to the Johnson Center for Faculty Development and Excellence in Teaching and to the Sallie Majors Religious Life Internship program, which the Johnsons created in 2000 as part of a $10 million commitment, the largest in Austin College history.
-Their new gift also funds renovations to Wynne Chapel that will name the small chapel adjacent to Wynne Chapel in honor of Sallie Majors.
+Their new gift also funds renovations to Wynne Chapel that will name the small auditorium, known on campus as “the small chapel” and located at the southwest corner of the building, in honor of Sallie Majors, Bob’s aunt.

 A $4 million gift from Nancy Bryant and Jerry Taylor will have immediate impact in STEM study instrumentation needs, as well as student support through the Nancy Bryant and Jerry Taylor Endowed Scholarship for Physics Majors.
 The gift also furthers the College’s commitment to excellence in teaching and faculty development with establishment of the Nancy Bryant and Jerry Taylor Chair in STEM Education.
 Nancy is a 1967 graduate of Austin College and she and her husband, Jerry, live in Washington, D.C.
-The couple previously endowed the Austin College Caren Clark Memorial Travel Scholarship in remembrance of Nancy’s college classmate.
+The couple previously made a significant gift toward the endowment of the Austin College Caren Clark Memorial Travel Scholarship in remembrance of Nancy’s college classmate.

 The evening’s final announcement also set a record—the College’s largest gift from a foundation.
 The Morris Foundation of Fort Worth has given $7 million as the lead gift in the renovation of Moody Science Center, which will be renamed in memory of Jack B. Morris.
 The Moody Science Center was built on campus in 1964 and was in use until 2013 when the IDEA Center was constructed to house the Sciences.
 “The Moody building sits at the center of campus and its repurposed uses are also at the heart of the College’s mission,” O’Day said.
 Upon renovation, the building will house the Department of Economics and Business Administration, the Johnson Center for Faculty Development and Excellence in Teaching, and a variety of lab and collaborative study spaces.